josephrexme/josephrex.me/content/post/2019-02-03-using-the-golden-ratio-in-design.md

 </figure>

-While you may argue that beauty is in the eye of the beholder, I can counter that argument by saying we all have various retina definitions that makes the pattern more prominent in some people than others and it may not be the same for everyone.
-It is also noteworthy that a face that is considered beautiful might not be perfectly symmetrical.
-These research results are things you might choose whether or not to believe in.
-As simple as human beauty analysis can be, it can also get really complex.
+While you may argue that beauty is in the eye of the beholder, I can counter that argument by saying we all have various retina definitions that makes the pattern more prominent when we observe some people, more than when we observe others.
+But if you would insist there is no logic or principle attached to beauty, that's fine too.
+It is worth noting that a beautiful face might not be perfectly symmetrical.
+As simple as human beauty analysis can be, it can also get really complex so I will move on to plants.

 <figure class="figure--edgeleft">
   <img src="https://res.cloudinary.com/strich/image/upload/v1549210799/flower_spiral_tx2uv0.jpg" alt="Leaves in golden spiral" class="image">